open-cluster-management-io/ocm/README.md

 - You have at least one running kubernetes cluster;
 - You have already followed instructions from [registration-operator](https://github.com/open-cluster-management-io/registration-operator) and installed OCM successfully;
-- A managed cluster with name `cluster1` has been imported and accepted;
+- At least one managed cluster has been imported and accepted;

 ### Deploy the helloworld addon
 Set environment variables.